Yes, SeekTable offers free personal accounts, and we don't plan to remove them in the future.

 It is possible to share your cubes and/or reports with your team members using team-sharing feature:

 You can easily evaluate this feature with free 14-day trial: just click on "Share to team" and then activate your trial.
 If you need more time to test team sharing functionality feel free to contact us.

-In case of live data source (like a database) you might want to automate report generation on schedule (say, daily or weekly) and get a report with newest values directly to your email inbox, without the need to open SeekTable website.
-This feature will be available for paid subscriptions with the following options:
+In case of live data source (database, or auto-sync CSV) you might want to automate report generation on schedule (daily, weekly etc) and get a report with newest values directly to your email inbox (or Slack/Drive/Dropbox/OneDrive etc), without the need to open SeekTable app.
+For this purpose SeekTable has connectors in the following integration platforms:

 We realize that in some cases you cannot use SeekTable as a cloud service for number of reasons - say, if you have sensitive data that should not leave your company's intranet or your local computer.

 You still can use reporting functionality provided by